mariehposa/node-db3-challenge/queries.md

 ### Display the OrderID, CustomerName and the employee's LastName for every order.
 All columns should be labeled clearly.
 Displays 196 records.

-select o.orderID, c.CustomerName as "Customer's Name", e.LastName as "Employee's Surname" from ((orders as o join customers as c on o.customerID = c.customerID) join employees as e on o.employeeID = e.employeeID)
+select o.orderID, c.CustomerName as "Customer's Name", e.LastName as "Employee's Lastname" from ((orders as o join customers as c on o.customerID = c.customerID) join employees as e on o.employeeID = e.employeeID)

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.

+select catagoryName

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.